Legionnaires Disease | FAQ

 How common is Legionnaires disease?

-Another reason that Legionnaires’ is falsely perceived as rare is that when cases are detected, the public rarely hears about them.
-Most cases—at least 65 to 80 percent in the United States and the United Kingdom —occur sporadically (one or two at a time).
-Thus, only a small percentage of cases occur as part of the multicase outbreaks that sometimes make the news.
-Cases of the disease are seldom publicized even when lawsuits are involved, because most Legionnaires’ lawsuits are settled quickly and under terms of confidentiality.
+One reason Legionnaires’ disease is falsely perceived as rare is that even when cases are detected, the public rarely hears about them.
+Only a small percentage of cases occur as part of the multi-case outbreaks that sometimes make the news.
+Cases of the disease are seldom publicized even when lawsuits are involved because most Legionnaires’ lawsuits are settled under terms of confidentiality.

-A case of Legionnaires’ disease will go undetected unless special laboratory tests are performed.
-Unfortunately, most U.S. hospitals still have not made these tests routinely available.
+A case of Legionnaires’ disease will go undetected unless special laboratory tests are performed, which often does not happen.
 It is reasonable to assume that undetected cases of Legionnaires’ are occurring because experience has shown that increased suspicion of the disease among physicians, when combined with increased patient testing, leads to more diagnoses.
 Some hospitals have recognized cases of Legionnaires’ disease only after increased testing of patients with pneumonia.
 Likewise, in hospitals where only one to three cases of Legionnaires’ were identified over several months, numerous additional cases were recognized after surveillance was intensified.

 Studies of community-acquired pneumonia (cases acquired outside hospitals) have also indicated that increased surveillance leads to more diagnoses.
 A large-scale study in Ohio (U.S.A.) suggested that only 3 percent of sporadic cases of Legionnaires’ disease were correctly diagnosed.
 By comparison, in studies in which diagnostic tests have been consistently used, Legionella has been recognized among the top three or four microbial causes of community-acquired pneumonia.